-CAUTION: If the transducer came with a connector, do not remove it to ease cable routing.
-If the cable must be cut and spliced, use Airmar's splash-proof Junction Box No. 33-035 and follow the instructions supplied.
+CAUTION: If your transducer came with a connector, do not remove it to ease cable routing.
+If the cable must be cut and spliced, use Airmar's splash-proof Junction Box No. 33-035 and follow the instructions provided.
 Removing the waterproof connector or cutting the cable, except when using a water-tight junction box, will void the sensor warranty.

 - Route the cable to the instrument, being careful not to tear the cable jacket when passing it through the bulkhead(s) and other parts of the boat.
-Use grommet(s) to prevent chafing.
+Use grommets to prevent chaffing.
 To reduce electrical interference, separate the transducer cable from other electrical wiring and the engine.
 Coil any excess cable and secure it in place using cable ties to prevent damage. - 2.
 Refer to the echosounder owner's manual to connect the transducer to the instrument.